diogoditorr/nlw-6-react/README.md

 ## 🔖 Layout

-You can visualize the project's layout through the link below:
+THe project's layout is available on Figma:

 - [Layout Web](https://www.figma.com/community/file/1009824839797878169/Letmeask)

-You will need an account on [Figma](http://figma.com/).
+You will need a [Figma](http://figma.com/) account to view the layout.

 ## 📝 License

-This project is under the MIT license.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.